stephanenicolas/robospice/README.md

         //execute a request,
         //check if the result is in cache with a maximum expiry of 24 hours,
         //if it isn't, fetch remote data and cache it
-        //each request has it own listener (see below) getContentManager().execute( weatherRequest, "75000.weather", DurationInMillis.ONE_DAY, new WeatherRequestListener() );
+        //each request has its own listener (see below) getContentManager().execute( weatherRequest, "75000.weather", DurationInMillis.ONE_DAY, new WeatherRequestListener() );
     }